QHofmann/BOAT/README.md

 ```

 ### **6. Run the Optimization Loop**
-Execute the optimization loop, optionally customizing the solver strategy for dynamic methods.
+Execute the optimization loop, optionally customizing the solver strategy for gradient mapping operations.

 ```python
 # Set number of iterations